epogrebnyak/ssg-dataset/README.md

 ## Motivation

 Why is this data interesting?
-It helps to dig into the following:
+It help to find answers to the following:

 - Why people are building new stuff in a field where there are dominant projects?
 - What drives a SSG adoption by users?